-Recommendations based on the level of evidence indicate that use of ESA in early post-transplant anemia should be considered using a case-by-case approach, while ESA should be used in late anemia with a target Hb level between 12.5 and 13.5 g/dl to achieve better graft survival, caution being required in patients with a high risk of malignancy (65).
-This Hb target is quite similar to the Hb target of 12-13 g/dl recently recommended by a panel of experts (6).
-It should be noted that the recommended Hb target in KTR is higher than the recommended target suggested in the general CKD population by KDIGO (Hb level of 11.5 g/dl) and KDOQI (Hb level of 11 g/dl) guidelines (77, 78).
-The practice of targeting lower Hb levels in CKD has been guided by the undesirable results of large-scale studies regarding the safety and efficacy of ESA therapy targeting high Hb targets in CKD patients (79-81).
+Recommendations based on the level of evidence indicate that the use of ESA in early posttransplant anemia should be considered using a case-by-case approach, whereas ESA should be used in late anemia with a Hb target level between 12.5 and 13.5 g/dL to achieve better graft survival, caution being required in patients with a high risk of malignancy.65 This Hb target level is quite similar to the Hb target level of 12-13 g/dL recently recommended by a panel of experts.6 It should be noted that the recommended Hb target level in KTR is higher than the recommended target suggested in the general CKD population by KDIGO (Hb concentration of 11.5 g/dL) and KDOQI (Hb concentration of 11 g/dL) guidelines.^{77,78} The practice of targeting lower Hb levels in CKD has been guided by the undesirable results of large-scale studies regarding the safety and efficacy of ESA therapy targeting high Hb target levels in patients with CKD.79-81

-Though results concerning cardiovascular complications at higher Hb target levels in KT need to be interpreted with caution due to some study limitations, the evidence gathered so far in KTRs treated with ESA has not shown an increased cardiovascular risk.
-In the CAPRIT study, no cardiac disorders (heart failure, arrhythmia, myocardial infarction) or stroke occurred in the full-correction Hb group, while some cardiovascular events occurred in the group with a lower Hb concentration (70).
-Cardiovascular disorders were not noticed in the study by Tsujita et al. (71).
-The study by Obi et al. showed no increased incidence of stroke in KTRs randomized to the high Hb target arm (72).
-Moreover, no adverse cardiovascular effects or thrombotic events were observed in a 2-year trial in KTRs receiving epoetin beta with an Hb target of 11.5-13.5 g/dl (69).
-The apparent discrepancies between the non-transplanted CKD population and KTR may be explained by the different setting.
-Chronic allograft nephropathy and CKD are fundamentally different entities in terms of pathophysiology and outcome (70).
-Also, a chronic allograft kidney may prove superior to the kidney of a non-dialysis CKD patient in terms of histopathology, hemodynamics, and immune biology (71).
+Although results concerning cardiovascular complications at higher Hb target levels in KT need to be interpreted with caution owing to some study limitations, the evidence gathered so far in KTRs treated with ESA has not shown an increased cardiovascular risk.
+In the CAPRIT study, no cardiac disorders (heart failure, arrhythmia, or myocardial infarction) or stroke occurred in the fullcorrection Hb level group, whereas some cardiovascular events occurred in the group with a lower Hb level.70 Cardiovascular disorders were not noticed in the study by Tsujita et al.71 The study by Obi et al, showed no increased incidence of stroke in KTRs randomized to the high Hb target level arm.72 Moreover, no adverse cardiovascular effects or thrombotic events were observed in a 2year trial in KTRs receiving epoetin beta with an Hb target concentration of 11.5-13.5 g/dL.69 The apparent discrepancies between the populations with nontransplanted CKD and KTRs may be explained by the different settings.
+Chronic allograft nephropathy and CKD are fundamentally different entities regarding pathophysiology and outcome.70 In addition, a chronic allograft kidney may prove superior to the kidney of a patient with non-dialysisdependent CKD regarding histopathology, hemodynamics, and immune biology.7

-The actual evidence suggests that use of ESA in KTRs is safe and associated with a possible favorable outcome.
-Different types of ESA showed comparable efficacy in correcting anemia, though long-acting ESAs may be more practical in managing PTA, while there is no preferable way (subcutaneous or intravenous) for ESA administration.
-The optimal use of ESA from the viewpoints of dosage and Hb target needs further clarification.
+The actual evidence suggests that the use of ESA in KTRs is safe and associated with a possible favorable outcome.
+Different types of ESA showed comparable efficacy in correcting anemia, although long-acting ESAs may be more practical in managing PTA, whereas there is no preferable way (subcutaneous or IV) for ESA administration.
+The optimal use of ESA from the viewpoints of dosage and Hb target level needs further clarification.